SkafteNicki/dtu_mlops/s1_development_environment/editor.md

     ![Image](../figures/action_bar.PNG){ width="700" }
     </figure>

-    which indicates that you are using the stock Python installation instead of the one you have created using `conda`.
+    which indicates that you are using the stock Python installation instead of the one you have created using `uv`.
     Click it and change the Python environment to the one you want to use.

 3. One of the most useful tools in VS Code is the built-in `Explorer`, which allows you to navigate the entire project.